Duke beats Texas Tech 78-73 to send Coach K to Elite 8

 Duke played from behind for much of the first half but was much sharper offensively in the second half.
 Williams got free for three easy baskets early in the half to get the Blue Devils rolling.

-But a Red Raiders team featuring four super seniors and five players with more than 120 career games didn't go away and the game stayed tight.
+But a Red Raiders team featuring four super seniors and five players with more than 120 career games didn’t go away and the game stayed tight as Duke used the zone to negate Texas Tech’s strength advantage.

+“They have a Hall of Fame coach in Coach K over there and he was trying to find a way to slow us down because we were scoring,” guard Adonis Arms said.
+“I just think if we would have just recognized it a little quicker, it would have been fine.
+But it was a great adjustment from Coach K.”

 Kevin McCullar and Banchero traded 3s with Banchero’s long-range shot putting Duke up 69-68 with less than three minutes to play.

-The Blue Devils then pulled away thanks to pair of clutch jumpers by Roach.
+That’s when Duke made the switch back to man defense.
+Roach made two jumpers and the defense did the rest with Krzyzewski even throwing in a patented Duke floor slap for good measure.
 Bryson Williams had a shot blocked by Mark Williams, committed a turnover and shot an airball.

+“The slapping the floor, what the hell?
+Why not?”
+Krzyzewski said.
+“Our guys really wanted that because it’s kind of like a cross the bridge to the brotherhood.
+They can now say they did that.”

-Griffin's two free throws with 12.9 seconds to play gave Duke a 77-73 lead.
-Adonis Arms then missed a 3-pointer and Krzyzewski gave an emphatic fist pump after his record 100th NCAA Tournament win.
+Griffin’s two free throws with 12.9 seconds to play gave Duke a 77-73 lead.
+Arms then missed a 3-pointer and Krzyzewski gave an emphatic fist pump to celebrate his 17th trip to the Elite Eight.

 Bryson Williams scored 21 points to lead Texas Tech and McCullar added 17.
 Kevin Obanor had 10 points and 10 rebounds for his sixth double-double in six career tournament games.